navinspm/easy_rails/README.md

-Feel free to pull and add the things you feel as necesary for rails developers
+Feel free to pull and add the things you feel as necesary for Ruby on Rails Development :smiley: